phi-bre/configy/README.md

-# vaultlet
+# configy

-A simple to use 'vault' system to easily add remotely editable configurations to your node.js application.
+A simple to use config system to easily add remotely editable configurations to your node.js application.